Yesterday was my birthday. A significant number of years spent on earth. A lot of memories, a lot of experiences.

 Once a person decides to follow his or her own mind and start a small vegetable garden in their apartment, the neighbours complain – leaves are shedding, you are wasting space, time, and water.
 Yet those who complain don’t mind paying for those vegetables when they are conveniently packaged.
-But this person who has deviated will now be labeled for his life as a misfit.
+But this person who has deviated will now be labelled for his life as a misfit.
 This misfit has taken time out of his day to tend to his garden, while the others can’t seem to find any spare time.
-The misfit will also be far less stressed and a lot more happy.
+The misfit will also be far less stressed and a lot happier.

 I am a misfit.
 I had a vegetable garden, which thanks to the lack of water has now died.
 I teach kids, I enjoy it, and it provides pocket money.
-I study, though people mostly wonder why because you are supposed to stop once you earn a post graduation.
+I study, though people mostly wonder why because you are supposed to stop once you earn a post-graduation.
 I work independently, because, one needs to have a source of income.
 I read because I learn new things.
 I write because I can.

 All this and more makes me a misfit.
 This makes me very un-sheep-like.
-I think it is better to be a lone tigress with bold stripes, than one of the herd.
+I think it is better to be a lone tigress with bold stripes than one of the herd.

 If you want to do something, do it!
 (Just don’t cause harm to any other living thing.)
 No one is stopping you from being yourself.
 People can keep their checklists, while you can keep your happiness.
 Live your life like you want to.